 And Then There Was This . . .

 While I loved to read, and had begun to write my own poetry, I almost failed at speaking in front of others (yes, when I went to school, “Speaks clearly and distinctly” was a graded expectation.)
 Words evaded me, or at the other extreme, affected me so deeply that my emotions spilled over and out.
 In seventh grade during our study of Henry Wadsworth Longfellow, we read Evangeline aloud.
 The final verses landed with me.
 I recited them choked-up, with tears rolling down my cheeks.
 And although I’ve been comfortable speaking in front of others and in groups for many, many years now (you’ll soon see why), I can guarantee that if I picked up Evangeline to read the final verses, I’d still choke up.

 My writing took a temporary turn toward journalism in high school, after I walked my still-introverted self into the student newspaper office at Oak Park-River Forest High and announced that I wanted to be a Cub Reporter.
 Three years of almost daily work on Trapeze news and features rewarded me with becoming co-Editor in Chief in my senior year, after a summer at the Northwestern University Medill School of Journalism “Cherub” program, where I was encouraged to stick to creative writing, rather than strict journalism.

 I began writing weekly columns about internal and interpersonal issues I believed could be helpful to others.
-These days, I’m a regular columnist for the Illinois Society for Children’s Writers and Illustrators’ Prairie Wind, a reporter for Cynthia Leitich Smith’s Cynsations, a member of the GROG group blog, and an occasional guest poster at other sites.
+Once I was writing for children, I continued this work as a columnist for the Illinois Society for Children’s Writers and Illustrators’ Prairie Wind, a reporter for Cynthia Leitich Smith’s Cynsations, a member of the GROG group blog, and a guest poster at other sites.
 And I never stopped writing poetry.

 A Great Teacher Provides a Cure